 #7: Revise Your Content Mix

 As customers spend more time online and on social media, engaging content will be an essential aspect of any content strategy.
-We encourage businesses to leverage more video, more animations, webinars, and interactive tutorials as part of their overall content mix.
+We encourage businesses to leverage more videos, animations, webinars, and interactive tutorials as part of their overall content mix.
 Check out one of our previous blog posts, 7 Types of Videos to Build Your Brand, Business & Bottom Line, or our Ahead of the Curve webinar on video to get ideas on where you can add more engaging content throughout your business and improve your content marketing strategy.

 #8: Identify Your Key Paid Advertising Channels